Ama-Dziedzom/Ama-Dziedzom/README.md

 ---

 > “Design is not just what it looks like and feels like.
-Design is how it works.” – Steve Jobs
+Design is how it works.” – Steve Jobs.